atmos trees

 Professor

-My professional interests are in the field of climate change and climate variability on time scales ranging from seasonal-interannual (for example, El Nino), centennial (global warming), to glacial-interglacial cycles (hundreds of thousands of years).
-My approach is to study the Earth system as a whole, focusing on the interactions among the atmosphere, the hydrosphere and the biosphere.
-A particular interest is the global carbon cycle, a key component of Earth's grand biogeochemical cycles.
-My tool box includes computer models, data analysis, experiments and field work.
-I also conduct research in the technical solutions and policy implications of climate change, including renewable energy and carbon sequestration.
+My general research interests are in the field of climate change and climate variability on time scales ranging from seasonal-interannual (El Nino), centennial (global warming), to glacial-interglacial cycles.
+My approach is to study the Earth system as a whole, focusing on the interactions among various components, in particular, the atmosphere, the hydrosphere and the biosphere.
+Currently my research covers two different but inter-connected areas: carbon cycle-climate interaction and the modeling of atmosphere-land-vegetation-ocean system.
+I also conduct research in the technical solutions and policy implications of climate change.

 Research Examples

-To keep Earth safe from dangerous climate change, a large amount of CO2 will need to be removed from the atmosphere and stored away semi-permanently via negative emissions technologies, for example: planting trees.
+To keep Earth safe from dangerous climate change, a large amount of CO2 will need to be removed from the atmosphere and stored away permanently, via negative emissions technology (NET), for example, planting trees.
 But planting trees is not enough.
 The natural carbon cycle is in near balance.
-In an established forest, some trees absorb a large quantity of CO2, but other trees die, decay and release carbon back into the atmosphere.
-The idea of Wood Harvesting and Storage (WHS) proposes management intervention by tree harvesting or waste wood collection, followed by secure storage in engineered structures called Wood Vaults to prevent decomposition, with a durability of thousands of years or longer.
+In an established forest, some trees absorb large quantity of CO2, but other trees die, decay and release carbon back into the atmosphere.
+The idea of Wood Harvesting and Storage (WHS) proposes management intervention by wood harvesting or wood residual collection, followed by storage in anoxic (oxygen-depleted), bone dry, or freezing cold conditions to prevent decomposition.
+The wood can be stored either underground (like this 3775-year old ancient log), aboveground, or underwater (such as the Black Sea).
 Because the forest as a whole is still maintained and continues to absorb CO2, the net effect is to remove CO2 from the atmosphere.
-It is estimated that the potential for sustainable long-term carbon sequestration using WHS is 0.5-3 GtC/y (2-10 GtCO2/y), with the upper range being one-fourth of our current fossil fuel emission rate.
-Demo projects conducted so far show a durability of hundreds to thousands of years, and a cost of $10-50 per metric ton of CO2 sequestered.
-Specific applications can have synergy with waste management, fire risk reduction, mine remediation, as well as extending the benefit of reforestation.
-The technique is low-cost, distributed, easy-to-monitor, safe and creates green jobs, thus providing an option in the toolbox of climate mitigation and adaptation strategies.
-Early research can be found at Zeng (2008) and Zeng et al. (2013), including a side note on sinking wood into Black Sea.
-See In the News for media stories and comments.
-Further discussion can be found in the seminar given at the Eni Foundation (PDF file of the 45min talk).
-The idea is now being put into practice commercially in the burgeoning industry of Carbon Dioxide Removal by the Carbon Lockdown Project and by a community of people, while opening a new area of research.
-See Zeng and Hausmann (2022)for newest insight on Wood Vault engineering and science.
+The engineering structure to ensure long-durability storage is called Wood Vault.
+The technique is low tech, distributed, easy to monitor, safe, and reversible, thus providing an option in the 'toolbox' of climate mitigation and adaptation strategies.
+The technology is now being implemented by companies worldwide.
+See the original concept paper (Zeng, 2008), and Wood Vault science, engineering, and economics (Zeng and Hausmann, 2022), and In the News for media stories and updates.

 On 22 September 2020, within the backdrop of the COVID-19 global pandemic, China announced its climate goal for peak carbon emissions before 2030 and to reach carbon neutrality before 2060.
-The planning effort is now in full swing in China, known as the 'double-carbon goal', but the pathway to decarbonization is unclear.
-The needed transition towards non-fossil fuel energy represents a "Yin to Yang reversal" (Fig.1): the challenges are enormous.
+This carbon-neutral goal is generally considered to cover all anthropogenic greenhouse gases.
+The planning effort is now in full swing in China, but the pathway to decarbonization is unclear.
+The needed transition towards non-fossil fuel energy and its impact on China and the world may be more profound than its reform and development over the past 40 years, but the challenges are enormous.
 Analysis of four representative scenarios shows significant differences in achieving the carbon-neutral goal, particularly the contribution of non-fossil fuel energy sources.
-The high target values for nuclear, wind, and bioenergy would approach their corresponding resource limitations, with solar energy being the exception, suggesting solar's critical role.
+The high target values for nuclear, wind, and bioenergy have approached their corresponding resource limitations, with solar energy being the exception, suggesting solars critical role.
 We also found that the near-term policies that allow for a gradual transition, followed by more drastic changes after 2030, can eventually reach the carbon-neutral goal and lead to less of a reduction in cumulative emissions, thus inconsistent with the IPCC 1.5C scenario.
-The challenges and prospects are discussed in the historical context of China's socio-economic reform, globalization, international collaboration, and development.
-Zeng, N., K. J. Jiang, P. F. Han, Z. Hausfather, J. J. Cao, D. Kirk-Davidoff, S. Ali, and S. Zhou, 2022.
-Also see an earlier work that first suggested the strategy for China to Peak Carbon by 2030.
+The challenges and prospects are discussed in the historical context of China socio-economic reform, globalization, international collaboration, and development.
+Zeng et al. (2022)

 The iconic Mauna Loa CO2 record shows not only a long-term increase due to fossil fuel emissions and land use change, but also a prominent seasonal cycle whose amplitude is larger than annual fossil fuel emissions, and it has also been increasing over the last 5 decades.
 Pioneers including R. Bacastow and C. D. Keeling had pondered on these changes.
 Because the CO2 seasonal oscillations are largely due to the growth and decay of the biosphere, dominated by the Norhtern Hemisphere vegetation, they hypothesized that better vegetation growth due to warming in the high latitude regions and more CO2 'fertilization' may be the reason for the increase in the CO2 seasonal amplitude.
 In a Nature paper,Zeng et al. (2014) suggests yet another factor, the agricultural Green Revolution.
 At the height of the growing season, in major crop regions around the world such as the US midwest cornbelt and Eastern China, extraordinarily high photosynthsis rates draw down CO2 from the atmosphere, leading to a deeper and deeper minimum at the end of growing season.
 Some media coverage can be found here, including a Nature commentary.
 In a companion paper, Zhao and Zeng (2014) found that the IPCC AR5 carbon-climate models project this trend to continue into future.